Dasharo/docs/docs/kb/fwupd.md

 ```
 </details>

-When that happens after rebooting, instead of a Dasharo-themed update
+When that happens after rebooting, instead of am update
 progress bar, a message like this will appear on top of the screen:

 ```txt